dasabu/netflix-clone/README.md

 - **Get Similar Movies/TV Shows**
 - **And Many More Cool Features**

-## Setup .env File
+## Setup `.env` file

-To run this application, you need to set up a `.env` file in the root directory with the following variables:
+To run this application, you need to set up a `.env` file in the `backend` directory with the following variables:

 ```bash
 MONGODB_URI=